 Copyright 2012 Anup Anil Gandhi

 Gandhi, Anup Anil.
-"Biomechanical analysis of the cervical spine following total disc arthroplasty : an experimental and finite element investigation." dissertation, University of Iowa, 2012.
+"Biomechanical analysis of the cervical spine following total disc arthroplasty : an experimental and finite element investigation."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2012.